Back to Blog

 Analytics dashboard mockup with growth arrows, charts, and engagement metrics around a resume page.

-Self Analytics is designed to answer a practical question: is your page only getting clicks, or is it actually creating attention and trust with recruiters?
+Self Analytics is built to answer a simple question: is your page only attracting clicks, or is it actually holding a recruiter's attention?

-At a big-picture level, the dashboard combines five core signals in one view: total views, unique viewers, sessions, average time on page, and average scroll depth.
-Together, they show both reach and quality of attention.
+At a glance, the dashboard brings together five core signals: total views, unique viewers, sessions, average time on page, and average scroll depth.
+Together, they show both reach and engagement quality.

-You also get context to understand where performance comes from.
-The traffic chart shows movement over time, while breakdowns by source, device, and country help you identify which channels are bringing the right audience.
+You also get the context behind the numbers.
+The traffic chart shows changes over time, while breakdowns by source, device, and country help you see which channels are bringing the right audience.

-That is why Self highlights scroll depth with a dedicated funnel and drop-off analysis between stages (25%, 50%, 75%, and 100%).
-This is a rare capability in CV builders, and it gives you direct evidence of whether recruiters are reaching the end of your profile.
+That is why Self gives scroll depth special visibility through a dedicated funnel and drop-off analysis across stages (25%, 50%, 75%, and 100%).
+Few CV builders surface this as clearly, and it gives you direct evidence of how far recruiters are getting.

-When you detect major drop-off, you can iterate with purpose: tighten the opening summary, shorten dense sections, improve headings, and move your strongest proof earlier.
-Small structure changes often produce better completion rates.
+When you notice a big drop-off, you can improve the page with purpose: tighten the opening summary, shorten dense sections, strengthen headings, and move your strongest proof earlier.
+Small structural changes can make a meaningful difference.

-The goal is simple: move from guessing to learning.
-With clear analytics, your CV page becomes an asset you can continuously improve based on real recruiter behavior, not assumptions.
+The goal is straightforward: replace guesswork with learning.
+With clear analytics, your CV page becomes something you can refine over time based on real behavior.